This document describes in detail the data JupiterOne ingests and how your data is protected on our platform.

 Each user has a unique user login to the JupiterOne platform and apps.
 Users may be invited to one or multiple organizational accounts on JupiterOne.

-Users are required to select a strong password meeting the following password policy requirements in order to create a login and authenticate to the system:
+Users are required to select a strong password that meets the following password policy requirements to create a login and authenticate to the system:

 - Minimum of 8 characters